 “Humana Inc. is committed to helping millions of medical and specialty members achieve their best health.”

-Many people believe the charge comes from an unknown company called “Hum” or some kind of merchandise purchase.
-The reality is far simpler: credit card networks limit merchant descriptor names to roughly 20–25 characters, so “Humana Comprehensive Benefits E-Merchant” gets chopped to “HUM COMPBEN E MER.”
-One cardholder on WhatsThatCharge.com reported scrolling back two years of bank statements and discovering the same charge every month — and that older statements actually spelled it out as “Humana Comprehensive Benefits” before the descriptor was shortened.
+Here is the confusion in a nutshell: many people believe the charge comes from an unknown company called “Hum” or some kind of online merchandise purchase.
+The reality is far simpler.
+Credit card networks limit merchant descriptor names to roughly 20–25 characters, so “Humana Comprehensive Benefits E-Merchant” gets chopped to “HUM COMPBEN E MER.”

 What most guides don’t mention is that Humana processes payments for multiple product lines under this single descriptor.
 A hum compben charge could represent any of the following:

-- ✓ Monthly health insurance premiums (Medicare Advantage, individual or family plans)
+- ✓ Monthly health insurance premiums (Medicare Advantage, individual, or family plans)

 - ✓ Dental insurance premiums (Humana Dental)